Santosh-Gupta/Lit2Vec/README.md

 I am not 100% sure what this is so, but this is my best guess:

 Since the average window size is 112 and varies from 20 to 200 (depending on how many books a user has read), there was high probability that a particular book in a series like Harry Potter would get paired other books instead of Harry Potter.
 Say that there were 7 books in the series and the user had rated all 7 of them, and this user has also rated 112 other books; the probability of a Harry Potter book being paired with another Harry Potter book as a label for that user is 6/112.
-In this case, I theorized that maybe higher batch sizes would hinder the optimization more significantly than an application of the word2vec algorithm for a small and constant window size since it is trying to optimize many embeddings at once.
+In this case, I theorized that maybe higher batch sizes would hinder the optimization more significantly than an application of the word2vec algorithm for a small and constant window size since word2vec is trying to optimize many embeddings at once.

 -Softmax Embeddings for Vector Arithmetic